leiDnedyA/esp32-network-speed-monitor/README.md

 Currently, this tool is just a prototype, and doesn't support every edge case.
 Here are a list of new functionalities that we would like to add:
 1. Support for Windows and Mac
-2. Support for WPA Enterprise Networks
-3. Support for networks with non-ascii characters in their names
+2. Support for networks with non-ascii characters in their names
-4. Ability to run multiple ESP32s in parallel to distribute the task of speed checking
+3. Ability to run multiple ESP32s in parallel to distribute the task of speed checking
-5. A daemon wrapper around the script to run it in the background on boot
+4. A daemon wrapper around the script to run it in the background on boot